-A great new locality the Sepon mine in Laos has been producing a few unusual and very fine Azurites.
+A great new locality the Sepon Mine in Laos has been producing a few unusual and very fine Azurites.
 This is a very distinctive specimen with electric blue bladed crystals standing free of the matrix.
 In perfect condition, some of the Azurites are zoned with a slight alteration to Malachite.
-Very lustrous and sharp, the matrix is a mix of malachite balls and spheres of slightly irridescent Goethite.
+Very lustrous and sharp, the matrix is a mix of Malachite balls and spheres of slightly iridescent Goethite.
 An excellent, esthetic miniature.

 An old Swiss classic Alpine specimen.
 Complexly structured matrix hosts several minerals in layers with gemmy green Titanites on the top.
-Beds of Bysollite needles have well crystallized Adularia protruding and micro sprays of Apatite throughout.
+Beds of Byssolite needles have well-crystallized Adularia protruding and micro sprays of Apatite throughout.
 This displays the complex nature of mineralization in Alpine clefts very well.
-The Titanites crystals are up to 1 CM though most are smaller.
+The Titanites crystals are up to 1 cm though most are smaller.
 Ex Charles M. Noll and Jim Dufoe collections.

 Fengjiashan Mine (Daye Mine), Daye County, Huangshi Pref.